 Make the Most of Your Next Conference

-This week I will be attending Christine Kane’s Uplevel Conference in downtown Atlanta.
-Here are some tips I’ll be using to maximize my conference experience:
+Here are some tips I use to maximize my conference experience:

 - Review the schedule and plan your time.
 Get to sessions early if you expect them to be crowded and sit in the front of the room.